Admissions

 Prior to enrollment, all students must complete a Health Inquiry Form.
 All medical information is treated confidentially and cannot be released without the student’s knowledge or written consent.
 The Kettering University Wellness Center uses this information to create a continuous record of student wellness care.
 All students must answer the TB screening questions and submit documentation if needed within the inquiry.
 Information on what to do about physical and/or mental health concerns, including disability accommodations, can be addressed directly with the Wellness Center staff via email at wellness@kettering.edu.

 Kettering University does not require a medical examination before enrollment.
-However, some co-op employers may require such an exam as a condition of employment or due to particular working conditions.
+However, some Kettering Co-op employers may require such an exam as a condition of employment or due to particular working conditions.

 Cooperative and Experiential Education Employment Process

-Accepted students are eligible to begin the co-op employment search process in the spring of their senior year of high school.
+Accepted students are eligible to begin the Kettering Co-op employment search process in the spring of their senior year of high school.
 Students need to have a Kettering-approved resume and are encouraged to work with their assigned Co-op Managers.
-The Cooperative and Experiential Education Office may begin forwarding the resumes of applicants to potential co-op employers starting as early as February.
+The Cooperative and Experiential Education Office may begin forwarding the resumes of applicants to potential co-op employers several months prior to the start of classes.
 Careful attention is given to the student’s objectives, needs and preferences, as well as to employer criteria.
-Transfer students are eligible to begin their co-op employment search process any time after acceptance.
+Transfer students are eligible to begin their Kettering Co-op employment search process any time after acceptance.

 Companies may choose to interview applicants based on academic performance, employment history, extracurricular activities and honors.
 Factors influencing final selection include communication skills, leadership potential, a desire for a career in the industry, and the capacity to acquire the necessary academic and practical background for a future position of responsibility.
 Information concerning the interviewing process is available from the Cooperative and Experiential Education Office at 810-762-9846.